couchbase/docs-operator/clusterStatusGuide.md

       Status:			True
       Type:			Balanced

 A list of conditions reflecting the current state of the Couchbase cluster.
 Each Condition item is denoted by a ```Type``` along with an associated ```Status```.
-The various conditions and their statuses are documented in [conditionsAndEvent](conditionsAndEvents.md).
+The various conditions and their statuses are documented in [Conditions and Events](conditionsAndEvents.md).

 ### Events